How To Install, Create and Run Python Programs on Android

 4. Tensorflow is also available now.

-5. Offline Python version 3.7 interpreter: The Internet is not needed to run Python programs.
+5. Offline Python version 3.7 interpreter: The Internet is unnecessary to run Python programs.

 6. Package manager and custom repository for pre-built wheel packages for enhanced scientific libraries like NumPy, scipy, matplotlib, Scikit-learn and Jupyter.